 Information security has long held confidentiality, integrity and availability (known as the CIA triad) to be the core principles of information security.
 The CISSP CBK attempts to balance these three core values across the ten CBK domains:

-To become a CISSP you must meet the following requirements*:
+To become a CISSP, professionals must typically meet the following requirements:

 The CISSP certification is valid for three years, and can be renewed by re-taking the exam.
 A more common renewal method is to complete at least 120 Continuing Professional Education (CPE) credits since your last renewal.